josh-collinsworth/joco-sveltekit/src/lib/content/posts/antiquated-react.md

 That's because you had to write your own selectors for each and every element and DOM node you might want to interact with, and you had to come up with your own manual way of tracking and syncing state.
 That usually involved writing to and retrieving from the DOM, which was messy, error-prone, and most importantly, slow.
 (That's where the virtual DOM came in, but even _that_ has been [pretty thoroughly outdated for years](https://svelte.dev/blog/virtual-dom-is-pure-overhead).)

 Writing modular code back then was difficult to impossible, and JS files often ballooned to hundreds of lines, if not thousands.
-If multiple authors were working on the same project, they'd often reinvent, repeat, or even override each other's code.
+If multiple authors were working on the same project, they'd often reinvent, repeat, or even override each other's code (partly because code often went into a shared global namespace, which made collisions even more likely).
 And the bigger or more complex your app (_Facebook_), the worse the problem was.

 It's important to remember: that's our baseline for "does it scale?" as it relates to frontend.
 Does it stay reasonably maintainable even if my app grows exponentially?